grafana/Kost/README.md

 - K8s resources defined in a standalone repository
   - We use [jsonnet](https://jsonnet.org/) to define resources + [tanka](https://tanka.dev/) to generate the k8s manifest files and commit them to a `kube-manifest` repo + [flux](https://fluxcd.io/) to deploy them to clusters
 - Mimir to store [opencost](https://github.com/opencost/opencost) + [cloudcost-exporter](https://github.com/grafana/cloudcost-exporter) metrics for cost data
-- Drone(soon to be GitHub Actions) to detect changes and run the cost report
+- GitHub Actions to detect changes and run the cost report

 While these are what we use internally and require, in theory the bot should work so long as you have:
 1. Two manifest files that you can compare changes
-2. Prometheus complient backend with cost metrics
+2. Prometheus compliant backend with cost metrics
 3. A CI system to run the bot when changes happen